 Those applying must have:

-- A first degree awarded by a UK higher education provider or a recognised equivalent qualification
+- An undergraduate degree awarded by a UK higher education provider or a recognised equivalent qualification

 - A GCSE in English, Science and Mathematics at Grade 4 (or C) or above or equivalent.
 To find out more about equivalency testing click here